By Jeff Altman

 ABOUT JEFF ALTMAN, THE BIG GAME HUNTER

 Jeff Altman, The Big Game Hunter is a coach who worked as a recruiter for what seems like one hundred years.
-His work involves career coaching, all as well as executive job search coaching, job coaching and interview coaching.
-He is the host of “No BS Job Search Advice Radio,” the #1 podcast in iTunes for job search with more than 2000 episodes.
+His work involves career coaching, as well as executive job search coaching, job coaching, and interview coaching.
+He is the host of “No BS Job Search Advice Radio,” the #1 podcast in iTunes for job search with over 2400 episodes.

 Are you interested in 1:1 coaching, interview coaching, advice about networking more effectively, how to negotiate your offer or leadership coaching?
-Schedule a discovery call at my website, http://www.TheBigGameHunter.us
+People hire me to provide No BS career advice whether that is about a job search, hiring better, leadership, management or support with a workplace issue.
+Schedule a discovery call at my website, www.TheBigGameHunter.us

 Photo by NeONBRAND on Unsplash